Positive Teaching Strategies to Uplift Students with ADHD

 There are a few communication strategies that I have found to be especially effective when teaching students with ADHD.
 For these strategies to work, you have to treat the student with respect.
 Avoid public embarrassment, sarcasm, and put-downs.

-1. BE POSITIVE.
 Researchers tell us that three to five positive statements should be given for every negative comment.
 Expect the best of students.
-To many students with attention deficit, a teacher’s words paint a portrait of the student’s soul.
+To many students with ADHD, a teacher’s words paint a portrait of the student’s soul.
 “If the teacher says I can do it or that I’m smart, then I must be.”
 Students will work hard to become what the teacher says they are.
-Here are some comments:
+Here are some comments that should be used when teaching students with ADHD:

 - “You’re working really hard.
 You have the skill it takes to do this.”